robertn01/git-novice/_episodes/01-basics.md

 - Understand the workshop structure
 - "Understand how to signal the instructor and helpers during the workshop."
 keypoints:
-- "One color is Yes / Agree / I'm Caught Up."
+- "Yellow is Yes / Agree / I'm Caught Up."
-- "One color is No / Disagree / I Need Help."
+- "Blue is No / Disagree / I Need Help."
 ---

 This workshop is trimmed from the full Software Carpentry Intro to Git lesson.
 In order to fit two sessions into one afternoon, we're making a few preparatory steps simpler: